-Target fields are indicated by the icon.
-Hover over the target field icon to see all conditions that apply to that field.
+Target fields and elements are indicated by the icon.
+Hover over the icon to see all conditions that apply to that field or element.

 Keep the following behavior in mind as you work with conditional logic in your forms:

-- Target fields will not be displayed by default, and they are displayed when at least one of the source conditions are met.
+- Target fields and elements don’t appear by default.
+They are displayed when at least one of the source conditions is met.

-- Required target fields are only required if they are displayed when the form is submitted.
+- Required target fields are only required if displayed when the form is submitted.

 - Editing the Column Type or Values of fields used in your conditional logic may affect existing rules.

-- If you remove a field from the form, associated logic may also be removed.
+- If you remove a field from the form, you also remove the associated logic.

-- When more than one logic rule affects a target field, the field will be shown when any of the rules are satisfied.
+- When more than one logic rule affects a target field or element, it appears when any of the rules is satisfied.

-- If you hide a field with the Hidden toggle in the Field Settings, any rules associated with that field are overridden.
+- If you hide a field with the Hidden toggle in the Field Settings, it overrides any rules associated with that field.

 - You can standardize the submissions on your form by using dropdown lists to mimic numeric conditions.
-For example, instead of allowing the form user to enter a budget value into a text field, make a budget dropdown field with value options such as “Over $10,000.”
-Then add conditional logic rules to display certain fields when someone chooses one or more of the value options.
+For example, instead of entering a budget value into a text field, make a budget dropdown field with value options such as “Over $10,000.”
+Then, add conditional logic rules to display specific fields when someone chooses one or more value options.